luismaecker/burned_embedder/README.md

 - Microsoft Planetary Computer for providing accessible satellite imagery
 - Google Earth Engine for Dynamic World dataset
 - Global Forest Watch for RADD alerts
-- ESA, IBM and NASA for the Copernicus Foundation Model
-- Cookiecutter Data Science for the project template

 ## References